druth0/yet-another-backlight/README.md

 # Usage

-yabl i (increases LCD backlight) yabl d (decreases LCD backlight) yabl ik (increases keyboard backlight) yabl dk (decreases keyboard backlight) yabl p (prints the percentage of maximum that is currently set for the LCD backlight) yabl pk (prints the percentage of maximum that is currently set for the keyboard backlight)
+yabl i (increases LCD backlight)

+yabl d (decreases LCD backlight)

+yabl ik (increases keyboard backlight)

+yabl dk (decreases keyboard backlight)

+yabl p(prints the percentage of maximum that is currently set for the LCD backlight)

+yabl pk (prints the percentage of maximum that is currently set for the keyboardbacklight)

 # Installation